 If you live nearby or happen to be on the North Shore, then Friday Night Live is well worth checking out.
 The cost is usually $12 online, $15 at the door and free for children ages 12 and under.
 It’s a pretty good deal, especially as admission includes snacks and even pizza!
 Special events are $25.

-Friday Night Live (FNL) takes place at a church, and is run by the church, but it’s not a “church-y” event.
+Friday Night Live (FNL) typically takes place at a church, and is run by the church, but it’s not a “church-y” event.
 It’s just great entertainment for folks of all backgrounds.

-The doors open at 7:30 pm, the show starts at around 8:00, or shortly thereafter, and the entertainment runs for about an hour.
+When the event is running, the doors open at 7:30 pm, the show starts at around 8:00, or shortly thereafter, and the entertainment runs for about an hour.

 About Friday Night Live